TrenchBoot/test-results/notes/28_06_2024_tb_legacy_boot.md

 a67681a54c9e46ae39316d7cb2c983d052f8190478b916224420dd5a719d358f  SHA256
 ```

-2. Exeucted on the APU2:
+2. Executed on the APU2:

 ```
 root@tb:~# tpm2_pcrlist